 - Comes with dual insoles for customization

-- Lower drop height, closer to a “minimalist” shoe
+- Zero drop and low stack height makes it closer to a “minimalist” shoe

 - Unisex sizing means all color choices are available across all sizes